Back to Blog

 Activity LevelMultiplierDescription

-Sedentary1.2Little or no exercise, desk job
+Sedentary1.2Little or no exercise

-Lightly Active1.375Light exercise 1-3 days/week
+Lightly Active1.375Light exercise 1-3 days per week

-Moderately Active1.55Moderate exercise 3-5 days/week
+Moderately Active1.55Moderate exercise 3-5 days per week

-Very Active1.725Hard exercise 6-7 days/week
+Very Active1.725Hard exercise 6-7 days per week

-Extremely Active1.9Very hard exercise, physical job
+Extremely Active1.9Very hard exercise, physical job, or training twice a day

 Factors That Influence Metabolic Rate

-Controllable Factors
+✅ Controllable Factors

 • Sleep: Poor sleep can slow metabolism

-• Stress: Chronic stress can affect metabolic rate
+• Stress: Chronic stress affects hormone levels

-Non-Controllable Factors
+⚙️ Non-Controllable Factors

-• Sex: Men generally have higher metabolic rates
+• Sex: Men typically have 10-15% higher BMR

-• Hormones: Thyroid and other hormones affect metabolism
+• Hormones: Thyroid, insulin, and other hormones

 Calorie Needs for Weight Goals